saiminh/CWN-netlifycms-eleventy/src/posts/thai-green-curry.md

 Taste-test the curry and add more lime juice, chilli or maple syrup to taste.
 Try a pinch of sea salt if it’s not quite salty enough.

 Sprinkle over fresh coriander and basil and add wedges of lime if desired.
-Serve with rice or noodles."
+Serve with rice or noodles.
 ---
 Most of the prep-work for this curry is in the paste: taking a trip to your local Asian supermarket to find all the ingredients and getting everything ready to throw into a blender.
 But once that’s done, the rest of this recipe is a cinch.
 And pretty damn tasty.